troclaux/notes/security.md

 - SQL Injection: malicious SQL code injected into application queries to manipulate database
 - XSS (Cross-Site Scripting): malicious scripts injected into trusted websites to run in users' browsers
 - CSRF (Cross-Site Request Forgery): tricks users into submitting malicious requests to websites they're authenticated with

+## best practices

+- penetration testing (also called pen testing or ethical hacking): simulated cyberattack against a computer system, network or application to identify security vulnerabilities

 ## types of authentication